 The Field Museum is the best natural history museum I have ever been to, and I say this as someone who went to the American Museum of Natural History in NYC about two times a year as a child.
 Basically every exhibit is worth exploring, but you should start your 24 hours in Chicago with the Field Museum’s specialty, the dinosaurs.

-The Field Museum’s T-Rex is the largest T-Rex ever found.
+The Field Museum’s T-Rex is one of the largest T-Rexes ever found, which is about as large as a thing can be.
 She’s so impressive that she has her own name (Sue) and her own Wikipedia entry here.
 I’d like to point out that I still don’t have my own Wikipedia-entry, faithful readers!

 24 Hour Tip